 - 1. take the College Placement Test (CPT) AND - 2. are admitted to remedial or credit courses at a state community college.
-This certificate of completion must bear the designation "College Placement Test Eligible". - C. Students who earn a Certificate of Completion may return as a "13th" year student to meet the required GPA and/or pass the FCAT.
-[SBER 6A-6.0909(3)] - D. ELL/LEP students who by the end of grade 12 fail to pass the FCAT shall be provided appropriate coursework as 13th year students.
+This certificate of completion must bear the designation "College Placement Test Eligible".

+- C. Students who earn a Certificate of Completion may return as a "13th" year student to meet the required GPA and/or earn passing scores (as defined by the State of Florida) on the FCAT reading and math or scores on other assessments that are approved by the State of Florida.
+[F.S.
+1003.4285 (7b)] - D. ELL/LEP students who by the end of grade 12 fail to pass the FCAT shall be provided appropriate coursework as 13th year students.
 [SBER 6A-6.0909(3)]. - E. Special Diploma and Special Certificate of Completion